 The Windows installer allows you to enter a proxy address during installation, so in the majority of cases you don't need to worry about adding extra command line parameters.
 Command line parameters are particularly useful when you're deploying a Group Policy installation or other automated task.

-PROXY parameter.
-The value of this parameter is the proxy server address.
+PROXY parameters.
+The value of these parameters is the proxy server address.
 Add the port number following a colon, for example

 Parameter names are case sensitive, so use